MIT-LAE/TASOPT.jl/docs/src/sizing/weightmodels.md

 ## Engine Weight

-There are options for two engine weight models in TASOPT.
+There are currently two options for engine weight models in TASOPT.
 The Drela engine model  or Fitzgerald's engine model (Section 2.10 of the [TASOPT Technical Desc](@ref dreladocs)).

 ### Drela Engine Model